 Set in idyllic, undiscovered surroundings overlooking picturesque Loch Fyne, a 19th century Baronial Castle awaits you on this magnificent tour.
 Cruise the open waters to the southernmost island of the Inner Hebrides, explore nearby Oban and Inveraray.

-Alternatively, you could visit the famous McCaig's Tower, based on the design of the Roman Colosseum, the tower is the focal point of the town provides wonderful views of Oban and the harbour below.
-The town is built around the Oban Whiskey Distillery, which holds regular tours of its inner factories.
-The Dunstaffnage Castle and Chapel is also within walking distance and the vivid colours of the castle grounds and stoneworks are really something to behold.
+Alternatively, you could visit the famous McCaig's Tower, based on the design of the Roman Colosseum, the tower is the focal point of the town provides wonderful views of Oban and the harbor below.
+The town is built around the Oban Whisky Distillery, which holds regular tours of its inner factories.
+The Dunstaffnage Castle and Chapel is also within walking distance and the vivid colors of the castle grounds and stoneworks are really something to behold.
 Later, we travel by coach to Stonefield Castle.
 We spend four nights here.